Structural magnetic glassiness in spin ice Dy$_2$Ti$_2$O$_7$: Main Text

-Dy$_2$Ti$_2$O$_7$ (DTO) is a spin ice material that belongs to the family of pyrochlore oxides of type A$_2^{3+}$B$_2^{4+}$O$_7^{2-}$ containing a wide range of highly frustrated magnets, many of which fail to order at low temperatures \cite{Castelnovo2008,Morris2009,Fennell2009,Henley2010,gardner2010magnetic,Castelnovo2012,rehn2016maxwell}.
-The magnetic lattice is shown in Fig. 1A.
-Ising spins are located on the corners of tetrahedra and are restricted to pointing in- and outward.
-Recent experimental results demonstrated that a comprehensive fit to several thermodynamic properties \cite{yavors2008dy,borzi2016intermediate,henelius2016refrustration,Samarakoon_2020} requires a Hamiltonian with exchange interactions to third nearest neighbors (as indicated in the figure), along with longer-ranged dipolar interactions.
-The resulting constrained states mentioned above are described by the ice rules, which stipulate two spins pointing in, and two out, at each tetrahedra \cite{harris1997geometrical,Bramwell2001}.
+Dy$_2$Ti$_2$O$_7$ (DTO) is a spin ice material that belongs to the family of pyrochlore oxides of type A$_2^{3+}$B$_2^{4+}$O$_7^{2-}$ containing a wide range of highly frustrated magnets, many of which fail to order at low temperatures~\cite{Castelnovo2008,Morris2009,Fennell2009,Henley2010,gardner2010magnetic,Castelnovo2012,rehn2016maxwell}.
+The magnetic lattice is shown in Fig.~\ref{fig1}A. Ising spins are located on the corners of tetrahedra and are restricted to pointing in- and outward.
+Recent experimental results demonstrated that a comprehensive fit to several thermodynamic properties~\cite{yavors2008dy,borzi2016intermediate,henelius2016refrustration,Samarakoon_2020} requires a Hamiltonian with exchange interactions to third nearest neighbors (as indicated in the figure), along with longer-ranged dipolar interactions.
+The resulting constrained states mentioned above are described by the ice rules, which stipulate two spins pointing in, and two out, at each tetrahedron~\cite{harris1997geometrical,Bramwell2001}.
 Mapping spin vectors to an emergent magnetic field B gives a divergence free condition, $\nabla \cdot B =0$, reminiscent of magnetic fields in conventional magnetostatics.
-Indeed, if the ice rules are broken, say by a thermal single spin flip excitation, then two topological defects (a pair of oppositely charged magnetic monopoles) form; and as they separate, they turn spins over along the way forming a Dirac string [see Fig. \ref{fig1} B].
-Spin ice is in a Coulomb phase where the monopoles are deconfined, interacting through an emergent 1/r potential, as expected for charges in “free space” with the spin correlations having the functional form of free dipoles\cite{Castelnovo2008}.
+Indeed, if the ice rules are broken, say by a thermal single spin flip excitation, then two topological defects (a pair of oppositely charged magnetic monopoles) form; and as they separate, they turn spins over along the way forming a Dirac string [see Fig.~\ref{fig1}B].
+Pure spin ice is in a Coulomb phase where the monopoles are deconfined, interacting through an emergent $1/r$ potential, as expected for charges in ``free space'' with the spin correlations having the functional form of free dipoles~\cite{Castelnovo2008}.
+A central scientific question is how perturbing pure spin ice and reducing thermal disorder generates complex forms of matter such as glasses.